← Back to Community

 Memorial Day morning at 3025 1st Ave

-The first runners hit the front door of the gym at 7:42 AM.
-Coach AJ was already in the parking lot, vest on, finishing his second mile, walking it off after a 38-minute Rx Murph.
-Members were spilling out of the rig area, sweat-soaked, pull-up bars vibrating, the chalk in the air thick enough to taste.
+The first runners hit the front door at 7:42 AM.
+Coach AJ was already back in the lot on 1st Ave, vest still on, walking off a 38-minute Rx Murph.
+Inside, the rig area was packed: sweat on the rubber, pull-up bars still humming, chalk thick enough in the air that you could taste it.
+Belltown was barely awake.
+We had been at it for almost an hour.

 This was Murph 2024 at Persistence Athletics.
-50 Belltown athletes.
+50 athletes.
 One brutal workout.
-The longest morning of training the gym had run that year.
+The longest single morning of training the gym ran that year.

-If you have never done Murph, here is the prescription: 1 mile run, 100 pull-ups, 200 push-ups, 300 air squats, 1 mile run.
+If you have never done Murph, here is the prescription: 1-mile run, 100 pull-ups, 200 push-ups, 300 air squats, 1-mile run.
 Done in a 20-pound weighted vest if you are doing it Rx.
-Named for Lieutenant Michael Murphy, a Navy SEAL killed in action in Afghanistan in 2005.
-Run on Memorial Day at CrossFit affiliates across the country.
-We have run it every year at Persistence since we opened.
+It is named for Lieutenant Michael Murphy, a Navy SEAL killed in action in Afghanistan in 2005.
+CrossFit affiliates across the country run it on Memorial Day to honor him and everyone like him.
+We have run it every year at Persistence since we opened the doors on 1st Ave.

-I'm Ravi Dewangan, CFL3, MS in Strength and Conditioning, and CrossFit Seminar Staff.
-I program our Murph day every year.
-This is the recap of the 2024 event: 50 athletes, real times, real stories.
-Updated April 2026.
+I am Ravi Dewangan, CFL3, MS in Strength and Conditioning, and CrossFit Seminar Staff.
+I program our Murph day every year, and I am on the floor for all three hours of it.
+This is the recap of the 2024 event: 50 athletes, real times, real stories, including the ones that did not go to plan.
+Updated June 2026.

 Table of Contents